 |Insurance pays||$120 (80% * $150)||$144 (80% * $180)|

 In this example, Ursula owed less money to Dr. Tooth than Mack owed with his MAC plan.
 Does this mean that either option is better?
 Not necessarily.
-UCR plans are sometimes preferred in areas where the number of in-network dentists is not as strong or if a group has a high number of members who see out-of-network dentists.
+UCR plans are sometimes preferred in areas where the number of in-network dentists is low or if a group has a high number of members who see out-of-network dentists.
 A UCR plan guarantees that 80-90% of dentists in a geographic area charge less than the UCR Value for a certain procedure, so there’s a good chance that seeing an out-of-network dentist won’t be more expensive than seeing an in-network dentist.
 MAC plans are typically more affordable, but their fee schedule means it’s more likely that seeing an out-of-network dentist could be more expensive than seeing an in-network dentist.
-So, they’re usually a better choice for groups in areas with larger numbers of in-network dentists, and groups whose members are already patients of in-network dentists.
+So, they’re usually a better choice for groups in areas with larger numbers of in-network dentists and whose members are already patients of in-network dentists.